aturkenov/almanet/guide/microservice/README.md

 Then declare the `greet` function that accepts and returns a string as payload, then decorate it with the `@service.abstract_procedure` decorator.

+Defined payload and return type annotations are used to validate the input and output of the `greet` function.

 **Public Module**: Anyone can import and use this file, so it is important to keep the interface clean and straightforward.

 ### 2. Implementation File (`_greeting.py`)